 African Wildlife Foundation

 The African Wildlife Foundation (AWF) has been the leading voice of conservation in Africa for nearly 60 years.
 Its mission is to ensure that wildlife and wild lands thrive in modern Africa.
 AWF works to stop the killing, stop the demand and stop trafficking of wildlife and wildlife products.
 Once upon a time, 100,000 cheetahs roamed across Africa in the 1900’s.
 Today, there are only 7,500 cheetahs left in the wild.
-The population of cheetahs decreased by 30% in the past 18 years alone!
+The population of cheetahs decreased by 30 per cent in the past 18 years alone!
 AWF is helping to ensure the survival of Africa’s cheetahs, and other species, by protecting their habitats, stopping wildlife poaching and trafficking, as well as helping to reduce conflict between humans and wildlife.

 By donating to AWF, you can help equip rangers protecting wildlife on the ground, provide eco-monitoring equipment for scientists in the field, and support programs teaching communities how to share space with the wildlife in their own backyards.
 With your support, AWF can continue its efforts to ensure these majestic creatures are around for generations to come.
 To learn more about how AWF is working to save cheetahs, please visit http://www.awf.org/wildlife-conservation/cheetah.
 To support AWF’s work, please visit www.awf.org.